sophia-zube/incari-doc/modules/project-settings.md

 `Remote Hostname` is the *UDP* endpoint (either a URL or IP address).

-`Remote Port` is the port number of the message's (datagram) destination.
+`Remote Port` is the port number of the datagram's destination.

 `Is Remote IPv6` can be enabled or disabled and applies only to the remote port.